 Besides that, oil also helps in making the handling of the dough easier for bakers.
 The dough will not be sticky, and therefore very manageable.
 It would, in turn, prevent the bread from deflating prematurely.
 This will increase the oven spring as less energy is required to raise dough that contains oil.

-Oil is also great for a release agent so products don’t get stuck, but you probably already knew this!
+Oil is also great as a release agent so products don’t get stuck, but you probably already knew this!

 The type of oil you should use depends on what outcome you want your bread to have.
 There are various types of oils, each with its own purpose.
 Listed below are some of them: